is a specialty section of Frontiers in Psychology.

-Frontiers in Cognition is a specialty section of Frontiers in Psychology that publishes theoretical, experimental, methodological, and applied articles on the study of human cognition and behavior.
+The section publishes theoretical, experimental, methodological, and applied articles on the study of human cognition and behavior.
 It covers all aspects of cognition, ranging from low-level sensory and motor processes to complex thinking, motivation, and executive control.
 Contributions may make use of any available scientific method, including modeling, simulation, brain imaging, electrophysiology, and neuropharmacology, provided that they deepen our insight into the functioning of human cognition and behavior.
 Interdisciplinary approaches are particularly encouraged.
 Cognition

-: Book Review, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.
+: Book Review, Data Report, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Protocols, Review, Specialty Grand Challenge and Technology Report.

-with the highest impact, as judged by many expert readers, will be invited by the Field Chief Editor of Frontiers in Psychology to write a prestigious Frontiers Focused Review
+after online publication.
+Authors of published original research with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
 The author selection is based on article impact analytics of original research published in all Frontiers specialty journals and sections.
 Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Psychology.